fprime-community/fprime-tutorial-math-component/docs/defining-types.md

 cd Types
 ```

 The user defines types in an fpp (F prime prime) file.
-Use the the command below to create an empty fpp file to define the `MathOp` type:
+Use the command below to create an empty fpp file to define the `MathOp` type:

 ```shell
 # In: Types